 The First Checking account is a great introductory account for children from ages 13 to 17.
 This account acts as training wheels for kids and teaches them money management skills while allowing parents to implement restrictions.

-The account holder can earn up to 0.25% APY on their balance.
+The account holder can earn interest on their balance.
 This account reimburses up to $12 per month of domestic ATM fees, and there are no monthly fees or overdraft fees.

 Golden Checking Account

 Axos’s High Yield Savings account allows you to build your wealth with a competitive APY and other great features.
-You can earn up to 1.00% APY on your balance, and interest is compounded daily for the High Yield Savings account.
+You can earn interest on your balance, which is compounded daily for the High Yield Savings account.

 There are no rate tiers, which means that everyone gets the highest rate no matter their balance.
 This account has a $250 minimum balance requirement and does not have any monthly maintenance fees.